ietf-wg-asdf/SDF/sdf.md

-One idiom for giving an action initiator status and control about the ongoing action is to provide a URI for an ephemeral "action resource" in the sdfAction output data, allowing the action both to deliver immediate feedback (including errors that prevent the action from starting) and to allow the action initiator to use the action resource for further observation or modification of the ongoing action (including canceling it).
+One idiom for giving an action initiator status and control about the ongoing action is to provide a URI for an ephemeral "action resource" in the sdfAction output data, allowing the action to deliver immediate feedback (including errors that prevent the action from starting) and the action initiator to use the action resource for further observation or modification of the ongoing action (including canceling it).
 Base SDF does not provide any tailored support for describing such